Tharamani/LispInterpreterJS/README.md

 2. Project Description: Application accept expression(lisp), parses expression and evaluates expression
 > Evaluates basic Mathematical, comparision, logical operations
-> Evaluates special forms ['if', 'define', 'quote', 'lambda', 'set!', 'begin'] GlobalEnvvironment is a object that contains key as function names and values as functions written in JS.
+> Evaluates special forms ['if', 'define', 'quote', 'lambda', 'set!', 'begin'] GlobalEnvvironment is a object that contains function name as key and function as value written in JS.

 There are 2 main phases :